What is product-market fit?

 The desired outcome

 As you can imagine, the more customers you acquire and the deeper you dive, the more customer experience data you’ll have.
 This doesn’t mean you won’t have data to work on in the beginning.
 However, it’s likely that until you reach the later stages of the process, you won’t have the infrastructure or the mechanism to gather all this feedback and turn it into actionable insights.

 Let’s take a look at each of these stages in a bit more detail:

-This is the very first stage.
-Here, you generate ideas on what you can build.
-Remember: your product has to solve a real-life problem — a problem that many people have and are willing to pay money for.
+This is where you generate ideas about the product you want to build and who it’s for.
+Remember: your product has to solve a real-life problem – a problem that many people have and are willing to pay money to resolve.
 At this stage, you need to take the following steps: